Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 4. Compare Your Cat’s Measurements to the Manufacturer’s Guidelines

 Just remember, if your cat has never worn a harness before, start slowly.
 It is highly unlikely that you’ll be able to slip the harness on and hit the trails straightaway.
-Cats meet all new things with suspicion and its new harness will be no exception.
+Cats meet all new things with suspicion, and their new harness will be no exception.
 You’ll first need to expose them to the harness and then get them used to wearing it.
-Only then can you try some walking on the lead and finally get out and about.
+Only then can you try some walking on the leash and finally get out and about.

 This whole process could take weeks, but it’s important to do it properly if you want to be successful.

-In no time at all you and your beloved puss cat will be enjoying new adventures together!
+In no time at all you and your beloved cat will be enjoying new adventures together!

 Featured Image Credit: Amerigo_images, Shutterstock